apache/openwhisk/README.md

 3. Next, you must initialize the datastore.
 This creates a database to hold user authorization keys, including a guest user key (used for running unit tests) and a system key for installing standard OpenWhisk assets (e.g., samples).

   ```
-  tools/cloudant/createImmortalDBs.sh <cloudant username> <cloudant password>
+  tools/db/createImmortalDBs.sh
   ```

 The script will ask you to confirm this database initialization.

   ```
-  About to drop and recreate database 'subjects' in this cloudant account:
+  About to drop and recreate database 'subjects' in this Cloudant account:
   <cloudant username>
   This will wipe the previous database if it exists and this is not reversible.
   Respond with 'DROPIT' to continue and anything else to abort.
   Are you sure?
   ```

 Confirm initialization by typing `DROPIT`.
 The output should resemble the following.